 • Professional License

-For service-based businesses like consultancy, healthcare, and education.
+For service-based businesses such as consultancy, healthcare, IT, and education.
+Allows 100% foreign ownership.
+Setup cost: AED 10,000–25,000.

 • Industrial License